 This Notice applies to the websites at altmetric.com and related services (“Altmetric”), including Altmetric Badges and Explorer.
 Altmetric is operated by the Altmetric team of Digital Science & Research Solutions Ltd, with registered office at 4 Crinan Street, London N1 9XW (“we” or “us”).
 We take privacy seriously and this Notice is designed to help you understand what personal data we collect, how we may use and manage it and the rights you may have in relation to such personal data.
 When we refer to “personal data” in this Notice, we mean information relating to an identified or identifiable individual that we collect and use in connection with Altmetric; not aggregate or other anonymised data or information we process on behalf of our customers.
-How do we collect and use personal data?
-We collect personal data in the following ways:

 - information you provide to us directly online.
 For example, when you register to use an Altmetric product, complete one of our web forms or make a support request, we collect the personal data you provide, like your name, email address and other basic contact details / professional information.
 We will use this information to enable you to access and use Altmetric or fulfil the request you’ve made.
 More occasional examples could include where you respond to a survey or enter into a competition.